TO SEE THE COSTUMES OF FILM CHARACTERS FROM LIFE MAKES PEOPLE MOVE AS IF IN FRONT OF A RELIC – INTERVIEW WITH CLARA TOSI PAMPHILI

 The present and the past are not alternatives indeed, some techniques have been replaced but only to speed up and optimize times or overcome distances.
 Body scanning allows you to design remotely, visualizing tests and choices but the execution is still preciously manual.
 In these tailors there are still cutting and modeling rules, realization of effects such as pleating that are done only in Haute Couture, and it is for this reason that the houses often collaborate with these costume studios.
 The past is the archetype that illuminates the present, the memory of doing not only technically but also as research and study, which is still a current method.
 Unfortunately, there are few young people who can guarantee a generational change.

-Roman tailors, since their birth, have attracted national but also foreign productions, from Henry King’s ‘The Prince of the Foxes’ in 1949, to Fellini’s Dolce Vita, up to achieving the praises for impeccable work from Steven Spielberg… Why manual skills, even that of such prestige, no longer attracts young people and is an art that is getting lost?
+Roman tailors, since their birth, have attracted national but also foreign productions, from Henry King’s ‘The Prince of the Foxes’ in 1949, to Fellini’s ‘La Dolce Vita’, up to achieving the praises for impeccable work from Steven Spielberg.
+Why manual skills, even that of such prestige, no longer attracts young people, sadly getting lost as a form of art?

 It is slow work, young people have a wrong relationship with time, they don’t even have the patience to type a whole word on the keyboard… I think this is the main problem, the time to learn from a master, the time to choose and elaborate.
 In tailoring there are slow points, to make a men’s suit in London as in Naples it takes a lot of tests.
 Then there is the problem of the scarce consideration of the craftsman’s role, in fashion they are still all fashion-designers or stylists, few aspire to tailoring as a profession.
 It’d take a few films, such as those made about food, to make the craft of tailoring become as cool as that of cooking.